A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

 \subsection{Context within prior work}

 As remarked earlier, for a given system it can be extremely challenging to estimate its Lyapunov exponents and provide a mathematically rigorous account of its time-asymptotic behavior.
-Indeed, in principle Lyapunov exponents require infinitely precise information on infinite trajectories, and in practice the convergence of Lyapunov exponents to their `true' values can exhibit long stretches of intermittent behavior.
+Indeed, in principle Lyapunov exponents require infinitely precise information on infinitely many trajectories, and in practice the convergence of Lyapunov exponents to their `true' values can exhibit long stretches of intermittent behavior.
 This is especially so for deterministic systems in the absence of stochastic driving, for which one anticipates that ``chaotic'' and ``orderly'' regimes coexist in a convoluted way in both phase space as well as `parameter space', i.e., as the underlying dynamical system is varied: we refer the interested reader to, e.g., work on Newhouse phenomena in dissipative systems \cite{newhouse1979abundance, newhouse1974diffeomorphisms}; the proliferation of elliptic islands in volume-preserving systems \cite{duarte1999abundance}; known coexistence of chaotic and ordered regimes for the quadratic map family \cite{lyubich2002almost}; and $C^1$ generic dichotomies \cite{bochi2002genericity, bochi2005lyapunov}.
 For more background on this rich topic, see, e.g., \cite{young2013mathematical, pesin2010open, crovisier2018, wilkinson2017lyapunov}.

 Although it still presents significant challenges, the situation for Lyapunov exponents of stochastically forced systems is notably more tractable.
 To start, let us first address the body of work \`a la Furstenberg which describes necessary conditions for `degeneracy' of the Lyapunov exponents of a random dynamical system.
-Consider a stochastic flow of diffeomorphisms $\Phi^t_\omega$ on an $n$-dimensional manifold $M$ arising from an SDE satisfying Assumption \ref{ass:WP}, and let $\lambda_1, \lambda_\Sigma$ be as in Theorem \ref{thm:non-random-MET}.
-Let $\mu$ be the (unique) stationary measure for $x_t := \Phi^t_\omega(x_0)$.
-Note that unconditionally we have $n \lambda_1 - \lambda_\Sigma \geq 0$.
-In this context, and brushing aside technical details, the criterion \`a la Furstenberg is due to a variety of authors (e.g., \cite{carverhill1987furstenberg,virtser1980products, royer1980croissance, ledrappier1986positivity}), and can be stated as follow: if $\nu \in \mathcal{P}(\S M)$ is a stationary measure for the projective process and $\dee\nu(x,v) = \dee\nu_x(v) \dee \mu(x)$ the disintegration of $\nu$, then for all $t > 0$ there holds
+As before, consider a stochastic flow of diffeomorphisms $\Phi^t_\omega$ on $\R^n$ arising from an SDE.
+Let $\mu$ be the (presumed unique) stationary measure for $x_t := \Phi^t_\omega(x_0)$, and let $\lambda_1, \lambda_\Sigma$ be the corresponding Lyapunov exponents.